ianrenton/ianrenton.com/_planesailing/2021-07-16-tracking-packet-format-faq.markdown

 ### What's ADS-B?

-ADS-B is one of the main uses of those extended squitter Mode S messages.
+[ADS-B](https://en.wikipedia.org/wiki/Automatic_Dependent_Surveillance%E2%80%93Broadcast) is one of the main uses of those extended squitter Mode S messages.
 It takes the Mode S transponder system to the next level, allowing aircraft to transmit many types of data in their response, including latitude & longitude, heading, speed, the status of their autopilot, and much more.
-Since the introduction of ADS-B on most aircraft, it has been easy for hobbyists to buy a simple software defined radio and antenna, tune to 1090 MHz, and start decoding the position of aircraft&mdash;tracking.

 It's this data on which Plane/Sailing largely depends.

-With so many aircraft in the air, easy line-of-sight, lots of data being transmitted *and* cheap hardware required to receive it, tracking planes has become a popular hobby for nerds.
+ADS-B contains its own subset of messages, and with the restriction to 112 bits per message, each one contains only a small amount of information.
+In order to build up the full set of information, latitude and longitude must be received in one message type, along with altitude in another, heading and speed in another, and so on.

+Since the introduction of ADS-B on most aircraft, and so many planes in the air that it's easy to see *something* wherever you are, it has been easy for hobbyists to buy a simple software defined radio and antenna, tune to 1090 MHz, and start tracking aircraft.

 ![A lot of planes](/hardware/planesailing/lottaplanes.jpg){: .center}
 *That's a lotta planes.*